Unraveling Francis Newton Souza in Saligao

 She recounts her life in Belsize park , the success of Souza as an artist during that time who had made a famous statement.
 "I make more money from my paintings than the Prime Minister makes from his politics".
 Unfortunately, Souza could not keep the house in contrast to his financial situation.
 What exactly transpired we may never know.

-F.N.
-Souza Catalogue Image
+F.N Souza Catalogue Image

 But the story of F.N.
 Souza is not complete without understanding the profound influence of Keren's mother, Liselotte Kohn, a talented theatre and film actor - a student of the prestigious RADA.
 As a second-generation Holocaust refugee, Liselotte, born Liselotte Kohn, was a Czech Jew who had to escape from her home in Prague alone as a teenager.
-She traveled across Europe by train, leaving behind her family—whom she would never see again, as they were holocast victims.
+She traveled across Europe by train, leaving behind her family—whom she would never see again, as they were holocaust victims.
 This harrowing experience of loss and survival deeply influenced her outlook on life and, in turn, left an indelible mark on Souza’s art.

 The influence of such a dark backdrop—the tragedies of the Holocaust and the subsequent displacement—drew the family towards the avant-garde in art, music, and philosophy.
 Keren recalls how their lives were steeped in the works of anti-fascist and anti-war painters such as Max Beckmann, Otto Dix, George Grosz, John Heartfield, and Francis Bacon.
 Their home resonated with the compositions of Dmitri Shostakovich, Gustav Mahler, and Anton Bruckner, and the philosophical and psychological musings of Franz Kafka, Albert Camus, Bruno Bettelheim, and Sigmund Freud.
 The dramatic writings of Eugène Ionesco, Antonin Artaud, Samuel Beckett, Arthur Miller, and George Bernard Shaw were also integral to their intellectual landscape.
 Kafka interestingly has a similar background to Liselotte also being from Czechoslovakia.